Laser Hair Removal

 What to Expect from Laser Hair Removal Procedure

 Laser hair removal should always be performed by a licensed and knowledgeable practitioner.
-At Richmond Aesthetic Surgery laser hair removal is always performed by Physician Assistant Emily Leisy, PA-C or a licensed Master Esthetician.
-Dr. Zemmel ensures that his patients receive the highest quality treatments that yield the highest quality results.
+At Richmond Aesthetic Surgery laser hair removal is always performed by a Physician Assistant or a licensed Master Esthetician.
+Our surgeons ensure patients receive the highest quality treatments that yield the highest quality results.
 There is very little preparation required, making it easy to do during a lunch break or before work.
 Most appointments only take 15-60 minutes depending on the size of the area to be treated.
 Laser hair removal is a virtually painless procedure and no local anesthetic is required.
 Patients should expect to feel a warm sensation during the procedure due to the heat produced in order to damage each hair follicle.
 The laser blows cold air onto the treated area for additional comfort.

 Patients should shave approximately 2 days prior to the procedure to ensure hair is about 3mm in length.
 When the hair is too long, more of the laser energy is expended eliminating hair external to the skin and not at the hair root sheath.
 This will lessen the efficiency of the laser and reduce that total amount of hair removed per session.
 It is best not to wax or use depilatory creams for at least 4 weeks prior to the treatment to increase efficacy.
-Dr. Zemmel also recommends that patients not tan the areas to be treated, as this will reduce the amount of hair eliminated per session.
+Our plastic surgeons also recommend that patients not tan the areas to be treated, as this will reduce the amount of hair eliminated per session.

 Every patient responds differently to laser hair removal.
 There is always a small chance that the hair will not be completely eliminated within the six treatments.
 In most cases, hair production is eliminated by approximately 90% and the hair that remains is much finer than prior to treatment.